offbit/Moon/_posts/2016-06-22-how-to-read.md

 There is minimum preprocessing required for this approach, since our goal is to provide simple text and let the model figure out what that means.
 So we follow 3 basic steps:

- 1. Read review & remove html tags
+ 1. Remove html tags
- 2. Clean non English characters
+ 2. Remove non characters (e.g. weird symbols)
  3. Split into sentences

 {% highlight python %}